 Maybe you thought you'd use it more than you do.
 If this is the case perhaps it's time to look at other options which will allow you to keep the boat, but earn from it as well.

-It may be necessary to check that with your boat insurance company if you wish to take paying passengers.
+It may be necessary to check that with your boat insurance company if you wish to take paying passengers or implement some of these ideas.
 Your policy may need to be changed in order to run your boat as a business.
-It also goes without saying that it is necessary to have up to date and tested safety equipment on board sufficient for the amount of people on board.
+It also goes without saying that it is necessary to have up to date and tested safety equipment on board sufficient for the number of people on board.

-You are in essence tailoring the cruise around them.
+You can tailor the cruise around them.
 Many owners charge their customers additionally for food, drinks, fuel, and mooring charges.
-If the cruise is a set agenda, as some of them are, then all these costs can be included.
+If the cruise is a set agenda, as some of them are, then all these costs can be factored in beforehand.

-The amount of guests you can take will be determined by number of cabins you have if this is to be an overnight cruise.
+The number of guests you take will be determined by the number of cabins you have if this is to be an overnight cruise.